 Choose a domain/topic for your homework.

-Create a conceptual model of that domain using UML Class Diagrams and a textual description of what is represented in the domain model.
+Create a conceptual model of that domain using UML Class Diagrams and a structured textual description (see e.g. this data specification) of what is represented in the domain model.

 The consecutive homework parts will then be governed by this conceptual model.

 Each class 2 to 4 attributes, some with multiplicity

 Attributes inherited from a parent class in an inheritance hierarchy count as well, i.e. it is ok not to create attributes for a child class if parent class already has 2 to 4.

 - At least 4 associations.
 Include association end multiplicities

 Use a tool that allows you to draw UML Class Diagrams and export them, ideally as SVG, PNG if SVG not possible.

 Beware that the free version of LucidChart does not support "copy as new" functionality.

 The homework is to be turned in via the study system by a group leader.